You want smart political talk without the meltdowns?

 There is still work to be done.

-Uh, the U.S. Olympic Committee, the International Olympic Committee, privately uh funded races like the Boston Marathon, which just qualified a man to compete in the women's division in April.
+The U.S. Olympic Committee, the International Olympic Committee privately funded races like the Boston Marathon, which just qualified a man to compete in the women's division in April.

-He will apply as much pressure pressure as is humanly humanly possible on organizations like the USOC.
+He will apply as much pressure as is humanly possible on organizations like the USOC.

 And we actually also need legislation.

-Otherwise, you know and I know another president could come in and write an executive order that reverses it.
+Otherwise, you know and I know another president could come in and write an executive order that reverses this.

 I believe we need to change the culture.

-We need 70 to 80% of Americans who are common sense people that know men can't be women to stand up and say it.
+We need 70 to 80 percent of Americans who are common sense people that know men can't be women to stand up and say it.

 And I will tell you, it's pretty lonely out here still.

-Uh there aren't a ton of people saying it, and there are no high-level Olympic level, professional level female currently competing athletes who have spoken out.
+There aren't a ton of people saying it, and there are no high-level, Olympic-level, professional-level female currently competing athletes who have spoken out, not one.

 That tells you something.